Welcome To The Divide

 silenced by death, before being resurrected back into any realm of blood and

-from an endless audience of unhearing ears, what use is there in bleating such
+an endless audience of unhearing ears, what use is there in bleating such

 babble into any breath anyway?